SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/sync/sync-configure-list-mapping.md

 1. Select the ERP connection, and click the **List mapping** button at the bottom.
 The **List mapping** dialog displays the lists that are available for mapping.
 If no lists are displayed, you have not mapped any lists in [Configure field mapping][1].

-1. Select a list on the left-hand side of the dialog.
-The available field items are displayed on the right-hand side of the dialog.
+1. Select a list.
+The available field items are displayed on the right side of the dialog.

 1. Select the corresponding CRM item for each ERP item.